 So when should the onboarding plan begin?
 Ideally it begins once your new hire has accepted your offer, signed the offer letter and sent it back to you.
 There are some items to have set up and ready to go their first day and then the onboarding plan continues on from Day 1, and can go as long as it really needs to.
 As mentioned before that can be for 3 months for some companies and for others it can mean 6 or even 12 months.

 So what should your new hire onboarding plan look like because you might be thinking that you don’t even know where to begin?
 Well as always MKS HR wants to make you work smarter, not harder.
 We have created for you a New Hire Onboarding Guide that will take you through Pre-Day 1 (so what to do before their first day) to those first few weeks.

 Still have questions about this or hiring employees for your business?
-Click here to book a free 45 minute consultation call with MKS HR.
+Click here to book a complimentary Discovery Call with MKS HR.

 Want to keep up to date on all the latest trends and changes in the world of having employees as part of your business?
 Complete the form below to subscribe to our email list.